 5. Stay close

 Ideally your baby should sleep in your bedroom for the first six months of life as this has been shown to halve the risk of SIDS and provides reassurance for both parents and baby.
 We do not encourage parents to co-sleep with babies as this increases the risk of SIDS.
 Babies should never be left to sleep in an adult bed, sofa or chair and even if you are present, a baby in your bed could suffocate or slip into a gap and be injured.
 Keep your baby in a cot beside you or elsewhere in your bedroom to reduce the risk of SIDS.
+Staying close to your baby can also help with bonding.
+For more on this topic, please read our previous blog post on top tips for bonding with your baby.

 When you decide to move your baby to sleep in the nursery, use a baby monitor to easily check on your baby at regular intervals.